 Gravelly Hollow Rd., Medford

 Part of Bob Meyer Memorial Park, Ford Medford sports old-school teepees, forts and other Native American-inspired structures.
 One of the main highlights?
 A big sandbox.
+The athletic fields here will open for recreation beginning in July 2021.

 500 Pemberton Browns Mills Rd., Pemberton